Skip to main content

 Step 2: Select AWS and Your Region

-Choose AWS as your environment.
+In the setup wizard, choose AWS as your environment.
 Select the AWS region where you want the infrastructure deployed.
 Pick the region closest to your users or the one that matches your compliance requirements.

 Step 3: Select Terraform as Your Install Method